qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 3D visualization support is offered through the 3D map view.

 .. note::
-   3D visualisation in QGIS requires a recent version (5.8 or later) of the QT library.
+   3D visualization in QGIS requires a recent version of the QT library (5.8 or later).

-You create and open a 3D map view with :menuselection:`View -->` |new3DMap| :menuselection:`New 3D Map
+You create and open a 3D map view via :menuselection:`View -->` |new3DMap| :menuselection:`New 3D Map
 View`.
 A floating QGIS panel will appear.
 The panel can be docked.

-The 3D map view has the same extent and view as the 2D canvas to start with.
+To begin with, the 3D map view has the same extent and view as the 2D canvas.
 There is no dedicated toolbar for navigation in the 3D canvas.
 You zoom in/out and pan in the same way as in the main 2D canvas.
 You can also zoom in and out by dragging the mouse down/up with the